ABOUT US 9 Our People

 We work creatively and collaboratively, nurturing each other as we grow and learn together.
 We honour the presence of our collective skills as we work on Comhlámh’s vision of people coming together to imagine and activate possibilities for a world beyond injustice.
 We have a variety of skills and experience between us all including development education, drama and theatre education, financial management, communications, media, strategic management, policy, advocacy, global citizenship education programming, values-led international volunteering, research, administration, activism, international development, and public engagement.
 We see ourselves as deeply interconnected with each other, and we are fully committed to Comhlámh’s values of Respect, Integrity, Solidarity and Ecological Sustainability.
 Together, we nurture our resilience and wellbeing to sustain our activism and solidarity and to support our collective growth.

-Aga, Caroline, Dervla, Elena, Fiachra, Grace, Julia, Silvana and Sive
+Aga, Bronwyn, Caroline, Dervla, Elena, Fiachra, Jose and Silvana

 Our Board Members